How to Become a Divemaster: Step by Step Guide

 Before you can start your Divemaster journey, you need to hold:

 Most candidates train through agencies like PADI or SSI, but equivalent certifications from other recognized organizations are accepted.
+If you’re still weighing up the two, our guide on SSI or PADI breaks down what actually matters.

 If you’re not Rescue certified yet, that’s your next move.
 Rescue is where your mindset shifts from “fun diving” to being able to help divers around you.